-I read recently an article on the insights to the company culture created at UiPath by the founder Dan Dines.
-At the core of it’s culture is humility.
+I read recently an article on the insights into the company culture created at UiPath by the founder Dan Dines.
+At the core of its culture is humility.

 They do this because they see a highly competitive industry with competitors that didn’t approach customers with humility and consideration, but also because in his words, “Engineers can tend towards being prideful in their work, so we needed to encourage them to listen to our customers, thus we evangelise it internally.”.

 Going back to the definition of humility.
 If you add the word ‘listening’ to its definition it begins to take on a more distinct meaning:

 ‘Humility is having a modest opinion of one’s own importance in relation to the person you are listening too.’

 Our sales and marketing director, Alan Farrell, has a key phrase when talking about communication.